 The Vitovalor is one of the most innovative heating appliances currently on the market.
 It stands out on account of its high efficiency and makes users considerably more independent of electricity price rises.
 Certain conditions must be met for commissioning:

 The Vitovalor is designed for power-optimised operation with the longest possible runtimes.
-Together with a gas condensing boiler, a total heating output of 20 kW is available (up to 30 kW for DHW heating).
+Together with a gas condensing boiler, a total heating output of 30.8 kW is available with a 220 litre unvented hot water cylinder.
 The ideal installation locations for the Vitovalor are well insulated detached and two-family houses with a low heat demand, such as new build and modernised existing buildings.
 The fuel cell heating appliance works particularly efficiently when the return temperatures are very low – ideally with an underfloor heating system.
 Efficient operation with radiators that have a maximum return temperature of 50 degrees Celsius is also possible.

 A gas connection is required to operate the Vitovalor.
 Hydrogen, the actual fuel for the Vitovalor, is obtained from gas in a conversion process.
 You can find detailed information about this process by clicking on How the Vitovalor works.
 If no gas connection is currently installed, this could be arranged retrospectively.
 Ask your local supplier whether this would be possible.